EU leaders seek harmony at a virtual summit after cacophony over response to the Israel-Hamas war

-BRUSSELS (AP) — The European Union leaders are trying to overcome the cacophony of different opinions and voices over the Israel-Hamas war into one single political hymn in an attempt to have a bigger diplomatic impact on the global stage.
+BRUSSELS (AP) — European Union leaders sought to overcome the cacophony of different opinions and voices over the Israel-Hamas war into one single political hymn in an attempt to increase their diplomatic impact on the global stage.

-Even if their summit on Tuesday is by virtual video conferencing only, the attack in Brussels that left two Swedes dead last night further underscored the need to show a unified stance in the face of common threats.
+Even if their summit on Tuesday was by virtual video conferencing only, the attack in Brussels that left two Swedes dead on Monday night further underscored the need for a unified stance in the face of common threats.

-Ever since the attack of Hamas on Israel on Oct.
-7, the EU has shown it is a group of 27 different nations and even their common institutions have sent out different messages, sowing confusion about the bloc’s intentions and reaping international criticism.
+Ever since Hamas attacked Israel on Oct.
+7, the EU has shown it is a group of 27 different nations and even its common institutions have sent out different messages, sowing confusion about the bloc’s intentions and reaping international criticism.

 Many member states feel that EU Commission President Ursula von der Leyen overstepped her authority by visiting Israel on Friday without a pre-agreed political message and then toed what many saw as an excessively pro-Israeli line.